Capital punishment in Ireland: Commuted death sentences

 From 1923 to 1964, 40 death sentences were commuted to life imprisonment; three condemned were found insane, and three died awaiting execution.
 Criminology professor Ian O'Donnell wrote in 2016 that murderers with commuted death sentences "were released after periods of time that would be considered absurdly short today".
 In the years 1946–62, 82 murders produced 73 arrests; of these 34 were unfit to plead because of insanity, 7 found guilty but insane, and 18 found guilty and thus mandatorily sentenced to death.
 The sentences were executed on 3 and commuted on the other 15, including all three women.
 Mamie Cadden was sentenced to be hanged in 1957 for felony murder after performing an illegal abortion on a woman who died.

 Death sentences were passed on 11 people after the 1964 Act, for 5 different incidents involving the capital murder of a total of 6 Gardaí (police).
 All were imposed by the Special Criminal Court.
 The murders of several other gardaí, and of British ambassador Christopher Ewart-Biggs in 1976, might also have constituted capital crimes had any prosecution been brought.
+Before kidnapped businessman Tiede Herrema's 1975 rescue, The Irish Times reported government suggestions that his threatened killing by the IRA would be "furthering the activities of an unlawful organisation" and hence capital murder.

 Of the 11 sentenced to death, 2 had the conviction for capital murder quashed on appeal, and were convicted instead of ordinary murder.
 The death sentences of the other 9 were commuted by the President on the advice of the government, to 40 years' imprisonment without parole.
 One conviction was overturned in 1995.
 The 40-year sentences were controversial, both because they had no statutory basis, and because they were not handed down by a judge.
 The Court of Criminal Appeal has upheld the sentences as the extrajudicial procedure is in step with the Irish Constitution's provision for commuting sentences.

 Four convicts were released in 1998 under the amnesty of political prisoners under the Good Friday Agreement.
 The remaining four protested that they were also eligible for the amnesty, but were not released under its provisions.
 The state refused to grant the standard remission of sentences due for good behaviour, which would make them eligible for parole after 30 years.
 One of the four, Noel Callan, took a court case that he was entitled to remission, which was rejected by the High Court in 2011, but upheld by the Supreme Court in 2013.
 Two of the four, who had already served over thirty years, were released straight away, while Callan and the fourth were released in December 2015 upon reaching 30 years.